susannakosic/poc-react-vite-federated-modules/README.md

 - REMOTE (app): [localhost:5001](http://localhost:5001/)

 `CTRL + C` can only stop the host server.
 You can run `yarn stop` to stop all services.

+## CI pipeline

+The CI pipeline is configured to detect file changes and run `yarn build` only on packages that have changed.